EOA-team/eodal/contributing.rst

 - Do click the fork button
 - Make your changes and make a pull request.

-If you consider contributing as a **developer** please make sure to understand the follow the `code style guidelines`:
+If you consider contributing as a **developer** please make sure to understand the follow the code style guidelines:

 CODE STYLE
 ----------

 Establishing some common code styling rules can help increasing the readability and maintability of the code and is vital for collaborative development.
-We encourage the use of [Black]() for code style formatting.
+We encourage the use of `Black <https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html>` for code style formatting.
 Black_ is an uncompromising Python code formatter.
 By using it, you cede control over minutiae of hand-formatting.
 But in return, you no longer have to worry about formatting your code correctly, since black will handle it.
 Blackened code looks the same for all authors, ensuring consistent code formatting within your project.